RaftsDev/LifeMap-ver04-SpringMVC/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-The main purpose of this project is a task list app where tasks represent in  hierarchical structure.
+The main purpose of this project is a task list app where tasks are represented in hierarchical structure.
 Which is a more intuitive and friendly way for human perception of complex goals.

-All groups arranges by user to other groups in a nested way.

 In first approach of creating app the hierarchy was simplified and restricted at two levels.
  But in next step is to switch to unlimit levels of hierarchy.